Shelter (2007 film): Critical reception

 On Metacritic, the film holds a score of 66 based on 11 reviews, indicating "generally favorable reviews".

+On Rotten Tomatoes, as of September 2026 the movie has a 58% Tomatometer and 85% popcornmeter.

 As of 2015, Shelter has been in the top three on Logo's NewNowNext's yearly reader poll "The Top 100 Greatest Gay Movies" for seven straight years and has been #1 twice.
 Sid Smith from the Chicago Tribune said that Shelter '"captures the beauty, thrill and ache of young love and extracts a casual joy out of the process."
 Entertainment Weekly gave the film a B+ rating, and Out Magazine called it "an instant classic".
 The Seattle Times writes, "What could have been a standard-issue coming-out, coming-of-age movie develops a remarkable intimacy.
 It’s a star-making, multilayered role, and Wright makes it his own.
 He connects with the character’s passion and mischief, as well as his secretive and sometimes cowardly side."

 Albert Williams from the Chicago Reader wrote “What might have been a routine coming-out story is enriched by Trevor Wright‘s accomplished and honest performance, Jonah Markowitz’s straightforward dialogue, and Joseph White’s cinematography of the majestic surf and melancholy sunsets off Malibu.”
 Elizabeth Weitzman from the New York Daily News wrote “Actors Trevor Wright and Brad Rowe are good enough to turn a formulaic coming-out tale into a sweet romance.”

 In praise of the film, David Weigand from the San Francisco Chronicle singled out "a superb performance by Trevor Wright in the lead role, a strong supporting cast, very good cinematography and, most of all, emotional authenticity", noting in particular Trevor Wright's "restrained and delicately balanced performance" as "the beating heart of the film from the start".